Orchestrate Declarative Dataform Workflows in Kestra

 Create the Dataform project in Kestra using Namespace Files, and then run it using the DataformCLI task.
 You can later choose to push the Namespace Files into GitHub repository using PushNamespaceFiles task.

-In this guide, we will see in detail both the above methods for transforming data using Dataform in Kestra for BigQuery.
+This guide covers both methods for transforming data using Dataform in Kestra for BigQuery.

 Using GitHub repository